 In addition, the following may be relevant to some people:

-- Alcohol in excess may affect fertility.
+- Alcohol in excess: this may affect fertility for both men and women.
 The Department of Health recommends that women trying to become pregnant do not drink any alcohol.
 However, the exact amount of alcohol that is safe during pregnancy is not known.
 This is why the advice is not to drink at all.
 If you do choose to drink when trying to become pregnant then limit it to one or two units, once or twice a week.
 (This is the equivalent of one or two glasses of wine, once or twice a week.)
 You should never binge drink or get drunk.
 This is because alcohol may harm a developing baby.

-- Some street drugs can affect fertility and should be avoided.
+- Some recreational drugs: these can affect fertility and should be avoided.

 Sex and fertility